aaronicsubstances/bridge-arithmetic/README.md

 Early algebra consists of topics pulled down from algebra and topics pulled up from arithmetic, which should be taught in between arithmetic and algebra in order to avoid most of the difficulties involved in the study of algebra.

+NB: https://www.transum.org/ can get us almost all the early algebra activities

 ## Guidelines

   - Due to lack of experimental validation, only existing primary school and secondary school topics are included.